adilkhan510/portfolio-nextjs/README.md

-Production grade Nextjs setup, comes with husky, prettier and linting configured.
+## Production grade Nextjs setup.

+Comes preconfigured with prettier, eslint and husky to trigger pre-commit / pre-push lint and build.